scholz-lab/GlowTracker/docs/build_your_own.md

 The schematic of the filters is shown here:
   <figure class="center-figure">
           <img src="custom_assets/images/light_path_2.png" alt="cube" width=70%>
-          <figcaption>Refer to the schematic to identify which filters are in which of the cubes.
+          <figcaption>Refer to the schematic to identify which filters are in which of the cubes.</figcaption>
-.</figcaption>
         </figure>

 ### Filter cube 1 - Excitation light